bhamrick/precision_system/README.md

 * 1♣️!
 16+ unbalanced or 17+ balanced (except 2NT opening hands)
 * 1♦️\* Good 10-15 catchall (always 3+♦️s or balanced, always 2+♦️s), can be a
-  balanced 16 in 1st or 2nd seat nonvul, as 1NT is 10-12 in those seats.
+  balanced 16 in 1st or 2nd seat nonvul, as 1NT is 11-13 in those seats.
 * 1♥️ Good 10-15 5+♥️s
 * 1♠️ Good 10-15 5+♠️s
 * 1NT\*
-    * In first and second seat nonvulnerable, 10-12 balanced, maybe bad 13s.
+    * In first and second seat nonvulnerable, 11-13 balanced.
-      ABSOLUTELY NO UPGRADES OF NINE POINT HANDS (Illegal in ACBL events).
     * In all other situations, 14-16 balanced.
     * Balanced hands including 5 card majors are opened 1NT if they are in the appropriate point range.